“The ability to observe without evaluating is the highest form of intelligence”

 Accepting that things are just the way they are

 Our thoughts are like the waves on a still lake after we throw a stone in the water: we see ripples of water moving outwards for a while, and then the surface may become still again.
 With meditation and other practices like dynamic relaxation, we observe these ripples and let them be without trying to control them.

 In nature, nothing is either good or bad: things are just the way they are.
 If we accept this and learn not to judge, and to give more space to ourselves, people and events, we can make progress towards reaching peace of mind.

 But not only that, we can give life a chance to manifest differently; taking that step back is simply a magical way to start to transform ourselves and the world we live in.

 Can we ever be free of judgement?

 Not judging may not always be possible, but we can certainly aim to quieten our mental chatter: when we take a mindful moment we can observe that we are thinking without engaging with the actual content of our thoughts.
 You can describe your thoughts as “I am thinking” without adding further descriptions.

-What does observation mean?
+What does observation of thoughts mean?
 It means that we become a witness of our thoughts without engaging with them.

 Author Eckhart Tolle explains that we create most of our suffering with our thoughts.
 In Buddhism, the ultimate aim is to end the state of self-inflicted suffering.
-We can choose to watch our thoughts and not allow them to take over (and potentially make us feel miserable).
+One of the key benefits of observing our thoughts is that we can choose to watch them and not allow them to take over and potentially make us feel worse.

 Tolle explained that when you observe your thoughts, a new factor comes in: a witnessing presence.